aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 See the [Workflows](#workflows) for use cases associated with each path.
 See the [Aptos developer resources](#aptos-developer-resources) for quick links to Aptos networks, SDKs, and other tools.

+## Supported operating systems

+Aptos can be built on various operating systems, including Linux, macOS. and Windows.
+Aptos is tested extensively on Linux and macOS, and less so on Windows.
+Here are the versions we use:

+* Linux - Ubuntu version 20.04 and 22.04
+* macOS - macOS Monterey
+* Microsoft Windows - Windows 11

+See [Installing Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md) for instructions by operating system.

 ## Workflows

+### CLI only

 Most Aptos users will want to have the Aptos CLI installed.
 [Install](../cli-tools/aptos-cli-tool/install-aptos-cli.md) and [use](../cli-tools/aptos-cli-tool/use-aptos-cli.md) the Aptos CLI if you will: